elegant-scipy/elegant-scipy/markdown/ch1.markdown

 $ \frac{10^3C}{LN} $

-But biologists like thinking in millions of reads so that the numbers don't get too big.
+But biologists like thinking in millions of reads so that the numbers don't get too small.
 Counting per million reads we get:

 $ \frac{10^3C}{L(N/10^6)} = \frac{10^9C}{LN}$